filfreire/filfreire.github.io/_drafts/dystopian_future_2.md

 - Testing influencers showing more skin or where they stand in the different political scales of their countries/communities

-- Testing influencers showing where they stand on issues like pandemic countermeasures, vacination, class-consciousness, misinformation, ...
+- Testing influencers showing where they stand on issues like pandemic countermeasures, vaccination, class-consciousness, misinformation, ...